tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Quick Action

-_Recharge 6+:_ When you heal using a recovery, add the escalation die’s value to the hp total recovered, x2 value at champion tier, and 5x value at epic tier.
+_Recharge 6+:_ When you heal using a recovery, add the escalation die’s value to the hp total recovered, twice value at champion tier, and 5x value at epic tier.

 **Quirk:** Weeps silently when in battle.